rackerlabs/rackspace-how-to/content/rackspace-cdn/permission-matrix-for-rackspace-cdn.md

 - **Creator** - provides limited access to create, read, and update.
 - **Observer** - provides read-only access.

-The matrix displays the Rackspace CDN methods grouped by category, their corresponding RESTful API methods, and the roles that are supported.
+The matrix displays the Rackspace CDN methods grouped by category, their corresponding RESTful API methods, and the RBAC roles that are supported.

 ### Base operations